danw8/rust-intro-gp/PITCHME.md

 #### Rust vs ?

-Not use Rust
+Don't use Rust if
-* Needs more mature libraries
 * Large existing code base written in language X
 * All of our developers are only willing to work in language X
+* You can't live without Garbage collection

 ---